danielpancake/danielpancake.github.io/content/projects/horns-of-combustion.md

 relevance: 2
 ---

 <mark class="highlight">Horns of Combustion</mark> is a small bullet hell game.
-In this game, you got two forms: human (portrayed as a triangle) and barell (portrayed as a barell), make sure to take advantage of both.
+Players can switch between two forms - an armed human (portrayed as a triangle) and a fast barrel, leaking with gasoline (portrayed as a barrel).

 <br />

-Complete all waves and defeat the final boss!
+You must strategically switch between forms to complete all waves and defeat the final boss!

 <br />

-Horns of Combustion can be played in the browser on [\_itch.io\_](https://nertsal.itch.io/horns-of-combustion){target=blank} page.
+Horns of Combustion can be played in the browser on the [\_itch.io\_](https://nertsal.itch.io/horns-of-combustion){target=blank} and the [\_gamejolt\_](https://gamejolt.com/games/horns_of_combustion/818036){target=blank} page.

 <br />

-Made by an awesome team:
+The game was created by a talented development team:

 - [@Nertsal](https://github.com/Nertsal) - programming
 - [@danielpancake](https://github.com/danielpancake) - graphics, programming